Like ToolFern? Prefer us as your source on Google →

 The programming cases, explained

 Most languages and frameworks have naming conventions, and switching between them by hand is tedious and error-prone.
-This converter recognises the boundaries in your input — whether you separate words with spaces, hyphens, underscores or dots, or run them together as camelCase — and rebuilds the same words in whichever convention you need.
+This converter recognises the boundaries in your input, whether you separate words with spaces, hyphens, underscores, dots or slashes, or run them together as camelCase, and rebuilds the same words in whichever convention you need.

 Smart word splitting

 The converter detects camelCase and acronym boundaries, so messy mixed input still produces clean output.
-For example,parseHTMLResponse, parse-html-response and Parse HTML Response are all read as the same three words and can be emitted in any style.
+For example, parseHTMLResponse, parse-html-response and Parse HTML Response are all read as the same three words and can be emitted in any style.
+A mixed-up input like some_mixed-caseInput still splits cleanly into some / mixed / case / input.
 Numbers stay attached to their word, and any stray punctuation is treated as a separator.

 Frequently asked questions